marrobi/PartsUnlimitedMRP/docs/HOL_Docker/README.md

 ~~~

 We will also create a "drop" folder inside the Database folder, and put all the files that we want to transfer in this container.
 For example, a Javascript file named MongoRecords.js with the data that we want to import in the mongo database at each deployment.
+There is a sample MongoRecords.js located in this repo here: PartsUnlimitedMRP/blob/patch-1/deploy/MongoRecords.js

 ###  Step 2 : Dockerfile for the ordering service using JAVA ###